Argentina Brunetti

-Biography
+Early life

-Brunetti was born Argentina Ferraù in Buenos Aires, Argentina, to Italian parents; her mother was the Sicilian actress Mimi Aguglia.
+Brunetti was born Argentina Ferraù in Buenos Aires, Argentina, to Italian parents; her father was Vincenzo "Vicente" Ferraù and her mother was the Sicilian actress Mimi Aguglia.
 She began her show-business career at the age of three with a walk-on role in the opera Cavalleria rusticana and followed in the footsteps of her mother, performing supporting roles on stage throughout Europe and South America.
-In 1928 she and her family entered the U.S.
+In 1928, she and her family immigrated to the United States.

+Career

 In 1937, she was placed under contract to Metro-Goldwyn-Mayer and began dubbing the voices of Jeanette MacDonald and Norma Shearer into Italian.
 She became a narrator for the Voice of America, interviewing American movie stars for broadcast in Italy.
 At the same time, she made her movie debut in the classic It's a Wonderful Life (1946) as Mrs. Maria Martini.

 Brunetti wrote and performed in daily radio shows; she became a member of the Hollywood Foreign Press Association, writing numerous articles on Hollywood personalities; she authored books, wrote music, and appeared in nearly 60 television programmes and almost 70 films.
 She hosted a weekly weblog on the Internet called Argentina Brunetti's Hollywood Stories, which her son plans to continue running, and wrote a biographical novel called In Sicilian Company.
 She continued to act into her nineties, most notably as a relative from the Old World who visits and stays with the (wrong) Barone family in a 1998 episode of Everybody Loves Raymond; her last role was in 2002.

-Marriage
+Personal life

 She wed Miro Brunetti, a foreign correspondent in Hollywood.
 The two helped to co-found the Hollywood Foreign Press Association.
 The couple had one son, Mario.
 Miro Brunetti died in 1966.
 Argentina Brunetti never remarried.

-Last years and death
+Later life

-She moved to Rome in 2004 to be with her family and died on December 20, 2005, aged 98.
+Brunetti moved to Rome in 2004 to be with her family.

+Death

+Brunetti died on December 20, 2005, aged 98.